RATHORE7421/DSA-important-question/Queue.md

 # Deque:
+- Deque supports both stack and queue operations, it can be used as both.
+- Double ended queues are sequence containers with the feature of expansion and contraction on both the ends.
-Deque supports both stack and queue operations, it can be used as both.
-The Deque data structure supports clockwise and anticlockwise rotations in O(1) time which can be useful in certain applications.
+- The Deque data structure supports clockwise and anticlockwise rotations in O(1) time which can be useful in certain applications.

+######
 - insertFront(): Adds an item at the front of Deque.
 - insertLast(): Adds an item at the rear of Deque.
 - deleteFront(): Deletes an item from front of Deque.